spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-heisenbridge.md

 matrix_heisenbridge_identd_enabled: true
 ```

+By default, Heisenbrdige would be exposed on the Matrix domain (`matrix.DOMAIN`, as specified in `matrix_server_fqn_matrix`) under the `/heisenbridge` path prefix.
+It would handle media requests there (see the [release notes for Heisenbridge v1.15.0](https://github.com/hifi/heisenbridge/releases/tag/v1.15.0)).

 That's it!
 A registration file is automatically generated during the setup phase.

 Setting the owner is optional as the first local user to DM `@heisenbridge:your-homeserver` will be made the owner.